json-schema-org/community/docs/adr/2021-08-26-code-of-conduct.md

 We decided to use the Contributor Covenant in conjunction with IETF BCP 54.

-The Contributor Covenant is well established and regarded as a brilliant de-factor Code of Conduct option for open source projects.
+The Contributor Covenant is well established and regarded as a brilliant de-facto Code of Conduct option for open source projects.

 BCP 54 defines some specifics on how we should interact with each other which the Contributor Covenant does not.